 The City began this process in 2023.
-During this first of two updates, staff reviewed the Orchard Mesa Neighborhood Plan, Pear Park Neighborhood Plan, and Redlands Area Plan.
-Staff recommends that they be retired with the above elements from those plans retained and incorporated within the One Grand Junction Comprehensive Plan or Grand Junction Circulation Plan, as applicable.
+During this first update, staff reviewed the Orchard Mesa Neighborhood Plan, Pear Park Neighborhood Plan, and Redlands Area Plan.
+Staff recommends that these three plans be retired with the above elements from those plans retained and relocated within the Comprehensive Plan.

 Formally, the retirement of these plans constitutes the repeal of their adopting ordinance (Orchard Mesa Neighborhood Plan, Ord.
 4629, adopted May 7, 2014) and resolutions (Pear Park Neighborhood Plan, Res.
 13-05, adopted January 5, 2005; Redlands Area Plan, Res.
-6202, adopted June 26, 2002).
-These repeals are included in the proposed ordinance amending the Comprehensive Plan and Circulation Plan.
+6202, adopted June 26, 2002) and any amendments thereto.
+These repeals are included in the proposed ordinance.

-ZONING AND DEVELOPMENT CODE ANALYSIS Amendment to Comprehensive Plan
+ZONING AND DEVELOPMENT CODE ANALYSIS